 Also, the card is available only to USAA members.
 Membership is available to active, retired and honorably separated officers and enlisted military personnel, officer candidates in commissioning programs, adult children of USAA members, along with widows, widowers and former spouses of USAA members who have or have had a USAA auto or property insurance policy while married.
 Also, there is no annual fee, no penalty interest rate and no foreign transaction fee.

 Our Pick for Low Interest Rates: USAA Rate Advantage Platinum Visa

-Rather than offer cardholders rewards, the USAA Rate Advantage Platinum Visa offers cardholders a variable APR as low as 7.15% (based on creditworthiness), plus a 4% deployment APR for up to 12 months.
+Rather than offer cardholders rewards, the USAA Rate Advantage Platinum Visa offers cardholders a variable APR as low as 7.90% (though it can be as high as 24.90% — it depends on creditworthiness), plus a 4% deployment APR for up to 12 months.

 Our Pick for The Good Life: Citi Prestige Card

 If you enjoy dining out, going to the movies, theater, museums or theme parks, the Citi Prestige card can help you get even more enjoyment.
 (Full Disclosure: Citibank, as well as American Express, advertise on Credit.com, but that results in no preferential editorial treatment.)
 Like the American Express Platinum card, the Citi Prestige card’s $450 annual fee also is waived for active duty military members, and there are no foreign transaction fees.